Below you will find answers to some frequently asked questions (FAQs),

 For more information, please refer to the CIPF Claims Procedures.

 Your first course of action should be to contact your firm’s compliance department.
-If they cannot resolve the issue, contact the New Self-Regulatory Organization of Canada (New SRO), who is the national self-regulatory organization that regulates investment dealers and mutual fund dealers in Canada.
+If they cannot resolve the issue, contact Canadian Investment Regulatory Organization (CIRO), who is the national self-regulatory organization that regulates investment dealers and mutual fund dealers in Canada.
 CIPF is not a regulator and has no authority to investigate or regulate its member firms.
-If your matter relates to an investment dealer firm, you can contact the IIROC division of the New SRO at 1-877-442-4322 or [email protected].

-If your matter relates to a mutual fund dealer firm, you can contact the MFDA division of the New SRO at 1-888-466-6332 or [email protected].
+If your matter relates to an investment dealer firm, you can contact the IIROC division of CIRO at 1-877-442-4322 or [email protected].
+If your matter relates to a mutual fund dealer firm, you can contact the MFDA division of CIRO at 1-888-466-6332 or [email protected].
 If you are not sure, you can contact either IIROC or MFDA division and they will ensure your complaint is directed to the right place.

 You may also consider contacting the Ombudsman for Banking Services and Investments (also known as OBSI) for assistance at (416) 287-2877 or 1 (888) 451-4519, or [email protected].